 MD Ann.
-1 Type of risks Evaluation criteria and solutions to be adopted (Tick the box corresponding to the solution adopted) Electrical and electromagnetic compatibility risks A 1.5.1 1.5.2 [9] Direct and indirect contacts.
+1 Type of risks Evaluation criteria and solutions to be adopted (Tick the box corresponding to the solution adopted) Electrical and electromagnetic compatibility risks.
+A 1.5.1 1.5.2 [8] Direct and indirect contacts.
 Dispersion of electrical energy. ☐ Use CE-marked components and materials pursuant to the Low Voltage Directive (73/23/EEC). ☐ Carry out the electrical connections, connection to the mains, earth connections and relevant checks, in accordance with current regulations and as indicated in the installation manual of the drive unit.
 N.B.
 If the electrical supply line is already set up (via both a socket and a connector block), declarations of conformity to Italian law no. 46/90 are not necessary.
-1.5.10 1.5.11 [10] Risks relating to electromagnetic compatibility.
+1.5.10 1.5.11 [9] Risks relating to electromagnetic compatibility.
 Use CE-marked components pursuant to the EMC Directive (89/336/EEC).
 Carry out the installation as indicated in the manual for installation of the drive unit.
 Safety and reliability of drive unit and control and safety devices.
-1.2 [11] Safety conditions in the event of malfunctioning and Use drive units which comply with the standard EN 12453 and safety devices which comply with the standard EN 12978. power failure. ☐ Check that the door does not perform hazardous movements (in the case of breakage of the suspension system, the door must not fall more than 300 mm).
-1.5.3 [12] Energy types other than electrical energy ☐ If hydraulic drive units are used, they must comply with the standard EN 982; or if pneumatic drive units are used, they must comply with the standard EN 983.
-1.2.3 1.2.4 [13] Actuation and disabling of the drive unit. ☐ Check that, after a fault or power failure, the drive unit restarts safely without creating hazardous situations.
-[14] Power supply switch. ☐ Install an omnipolar switch for electrical insulation of the door/gate, in accordance with current laws.
+1.2 [10] Safety conditions in the event of malfunctioning and power failure. ☐ Use drive units which comply with the standard EN 12453 and safety devices which comply with the standard EN 12978. ☐ Check that the door does not perform hazardous movements.
+1.5.3 [11] Energy types other than electrical energy. ☐ If hydraulic drive units are used, they must comply with the standard EN 982; or if pneumatic drive units are used, they must comply with the standard EN 983.
+1.2.3 1.2.4 [12] Actuation and disabling of the drive unit.
+Check that, after a fault or power failure, the drive unit restarts safely without creating hazardous situations.
+[13] Power supply switch. ☐ Install an omnipolar switch for electrical insulation of the door/gate, in accordance with current laws.
 This switch must be positioned and protected against accidental or unauthorised actuation.
-1.2.5 [15] Consistency of controls Install the controls (e.g. key selector) so that the user is not in a danger zone, and check that the meaning of the controls has been understood by the user (for example the function selector). ☐ Use CE-marked radio controls pursuant to the R&TTE directive (1999/5/EEC) and complying with the frequencies admitted by the laws of each individual country.
-1.5.14 [16] Risk of trapping. ☐ Install a device for release of the drive unit that allows manual opening and closure of the leaf with force no higher than 225 N (for doors/gates in residential areas) or 390 N (for doors/gates in industrial or commercial areas).
+1.2.5 [14] Consistency of controls. ☐ Install the controls (e.g. key selector) so that the user is not in a danger zone, and check that the meaning of the controls has been understood by the user (for example the function selector).
+Use CE-marked radio controls pursuant to the R&TTE directive (1999/5/EEC) and complying with the frequencies admitted by the laws of each individual country.
+1.5.14 [15] Risk of trapping. ☐ Install a device for release of the drive unit that allows manual opening and closure of the leaf with force no higher than 225 N (for doors/gates in residential areas) or 390 N (for doors/gates in industrial or commercial areas).
 Supply the user with the means and instructions for the release operations.
 Check that operation of the release device is simple and does not create additional risks.
-1.2.4 [17] Emergency stop. ☐ If appropriate, install an emergency stop control in accordance with the standard EN 418.
+1.2.4 [16] Emergency stop. ☐ If appropriate, install an emergency stop control in accordance with the standard EN 418.
 N.B.
 Make sure that the emergency stop does not introduce additional risks, aborting operation of the safety devices installed.